Ever notice that when you search for tenant screening on Google how every option you click claims to have the “best” reports?

 Name and Date of Birth

-Instead of using a social security number or other universal system, criminal convictions are logged by name and date of birth (dob) only.
+Instead of using a social security number or another universal system, criminal convictions are logged by name and date of birth (dob) only.
 So unless your prospective tenant is named “Urhines Vogel Hazeldine”, or some other very unique name, there’s a good chance that another person with the same name has been arrested sometime for something.
 Have you ever Googled yourself or done a Facebook search on your name and seen how many people exist with your same name?

 By adding the date of birth to the search it significantly narrows down the records, but with over 10,000 people being born each day in the United States, the chances of name and birthday conflicts are also very possible.
 It is further complicated when people use aliases and those aliases are logged in the counties instead of the birth name (yes, it happens all the time).